-The Law in Connecticut as it pertains to bicycles on the road:
+The Law in Connecticut as it Pertains to Bicycles on the Road

-Cyclists are allowed to ride two abreast ONLY on roads where the shoulder or “breakdown lane” is wide enough to accommodate two bikes.
+After consultation with the Torrington Police Dept., paragraph (b) below is confirmed to mean: Cyclists are allowed to ride two abreast ONLY on roads where the shoulder or “breakdown lane” is wide enough to accommodate two bikes.

 (a) Every person operating a bicycle upon a roadway shall ride as near to the right side of the roadway as practicable, except when (1) making a left turn pursuant to subsection (b) of section 14-241, (2) overtaking and passing another vehicle proceeding in the same direction, (3) overtaking and passing pedestrians, parked vehicles, animals or obstructions on the right side of the highway, and (4) when the right side of the highway is closed to traffic while under construction or repair.